Inside ISIS-held Mosul: Resistance eye battle

 This is a small group of resistance fighters, whose cells know little of the other cells, to limit the ability of ISIS to penetrate them.

 The man says ISIS fighters are showing signs of strain.
 "There are more checkpoints, they harass people.
-They are making people change the registration plates on their cars from regular Iraqi government-issued plates to ones that say Islamic state.
+They are making people change the registration plates on their cars from regular Iraqi government-issued plates to ones that say Islamic State.
 And they harass men if they don't have beards," he explains.

 The focus now has become on-the-spot fines for transgressions of their strict Islamic code -- an effort to get money from locals quickly.